Call MVCC Admissions

 IS130 Dsktop Publishing - Business

 This course introduces the principles of desktop publishing in a business environment.
 Professional quality business documents are designed and produced that combine text, graphics, illustrations, and photographs in documents such as letterheads, business cards, flyers, brochures, promotional documents, and newsletters.
-Prerequisite: IS101 Computer Applications & Concepts 1 or IS100 Introduction to Computer Applications & Concepts.
+Prerequisite: IS101 Computers and Society or IS100 Introduction to Computers and Society.
 See when this course is offered ...